Rural-Adapted Hospital Survey on Patient Safety Culture

 The UNMC Patient Safety team developed a rural-adapted version of the Hospital Survey on Patient Safety Culture (HSOPS) for use in Critical Access Hospitals (CAHs).
-Since 2005, we have conducted the rural-adapted survey in 100 unique CAHs located in 16 different states.
-In 61 of these CAHs, we have conducted the survey multiple times providing the ability to assess the impact of patient safety interventions on safety culture over time.
-These adaptations allow us to accurately categorize approximately 97% of CAH respondents by department and position.
+These adaptations allow accurate categorization of approximately 97% of CAH respondents by department and position.
 The rural-specific adaptations are:

 - Collapse the department choices to reflect the CAH environment.

 - Collapse the staff position choices to reflect the CAH environment.